-This award recognises excellence in engineering science by a Waikato-based individual or Waikato-led team.
+This award recognises excellence in engineering science by a scientist or science team.

-- The individual must have been based principally in the Waikato region (defined as the area in and around the Waikato river catchment) The engineering science can be in delivering an outcome in the form of a product, process, service or application.
+- The engineering science can be in delivering an outcome in the form of a product, process, service or application.

 - The contribution must be in the application of scientific analysis aimed at engineering practices.

 - A significant improvement in practice shall be proven.

 - That improvement can be in productivity, efficiency, quality or innovation.

 - Ability of the individual to communicate the contribution to a wide (lay) audience.

 - Any cash award presented must be spent in such a way to further advance engineering science (e.g., paying to bring in an overseas expert, attending an international conference, visiting overseas research organisations, up skilling in a certain area, etc.) and the winner must provide a letter to the Trust within 12 months of receipt of the award, detailing how the award was used